Jainegi01/Green-cuisine/README.md

 # Green Cuisine

-Green Cuisine is a responsive website for a vegan restaurant, showcasing my journey in learning frontend web development.
-This project allowed me to explore and implement various web technologies and design principles.
+Green Cuisine is a responsive website for a vegan restaurant, developed as a personal project to explore frontend web development techniques.

 ## Project Overview

-Green Cuisine is a single-page application that presents a modern, eco-friendly vegan restaurant.
-The design emphasizes clean, green aesthetics to align with the restaurant's theme.
+Green Cuisine is a multi-page website that presents a modern, eco-friendly vegan restaurant concept.
+The design emphasizes clean, green aesthetics to align with the theme of sustainable, plant-based dining.
+This project serves as a practical application of various web technologies and design principles, showcasing how they can be combined to create an engaging user experience for a restaurant website.

+The website includes multiple pages such as a home page, menu, about us, and contact pages, each designed to provide essential information to potential customers while maintaining a cohesive and appealing visual style.

 ## Key Features

 - Responsive Navbar: Adapts to different screen sizes, with a collapsible menu for mobile devices.
 - Interactive Carousel: Showcases key messages and images about the restaurant.
 - Animated Content Cards: Utilizes jQuery and Animate.css for engaging scroll animations.
-- Reservation Modal: Allows users to make reservations directly through the website.
+- Reservation Modal: Allows users to simulate making reservations through the website.
 - Responsive Grid Layout: Ensures optimal viewing across various devices.

 ## Technologies Used